-In addition to auditing the execution of duties by directors, the Audit & Supervisory Board members audit the execution of duties by the executive officers and the presidents of Group companies in Japan and overseas.
+In addition to auditing the execution of duties by directors, the Audit & Supervisory Board members audit the execution of duties by the executive officers and the presidents of Group companies inside and outside Japan.
 To verify that decision-making is being conducted in an appropriate manner, the Audit & Supervisory Board members attend meetings of the Board of Directors, the Executive Committee and the Management Strategy Committee.
 They also verify the execution of duties through on-site auditing, inspect resolution and approval documents, and otherwise fulfill a broad range of duties relating to corporate governance.

-In addition, the Audit & Supervisory Board complies with pertinent Japanese laws and supervises the appropriateness of audits by the Accounting Auditors and the compliance system.
-Moreover, as Canon Inc.'s shares are listed on the New York Stock Exchange, the Audit & Supervisory Board is also obligated to monitor the independence of the Accounting Auditors in accordance with the Sarbanes-Oxley Act.*
+In addition, the Audit & Supervisory Board supervises the appropriateness of audits by the accounting auditors and the compliance system in accordance with pertinent Japanese laws.
+Moreover, as Canon Inc.’s shares are listed on the New York Stock Exchange, the Audit & Supervisory Board is also obligated to monitor the independence of the accounting auditors in accordance with the Sarbanes-Oxley Act.*

-To support the activities of the Audit & Supervisory Board members, including the outside Audit & Supervisory Board members, Canon has established an Office of Audit & Supervisory Board Members and placed the required number of dedicated staff at their disposal.
+To support the activities of the Audit & Supervisory Board members, including the outside Audit & Supervisory Board members, Canon has established an Office of Audit &Supervisory Board Members and placed the necessary number of dedicated staff at their disposal.

 - *Sarbanes-Oxley Act

-Passed into U.S. law in July 2002 following a series of corporate accounting scandals, the law aims to restore investor trust in the stock markets by strengthening the effectiveness of corporate governance and reinforcing the independence of auditing boards and independent auditors, while adding new penalties for corporate management in the event of accounting misconduct.
+Passed into U.S. law in July 2002 following a series of corporate accounting scandals, the law aims to restore investor trust in the stock markets by strengthening the effectiveness of corporate governance and reinforcing the independence of the Audit Committee and independent auditors, while adding new penalties for corporate management in the event of accounting misconduct.